Pittsburg, California: Geography

-The city of Pittsburg is located 37 miles northeast from San Francisco, 29 miles northeast from Oakland, California, 60 miles north of San Jose and 65 miles south of Sacramento, California.
-Pittsburg shares a border with the unincorporated community of Bay Point, California to the west, the city of Concord, California to the southwest and Antioch, California to the east.
-The Suisun Bay is directly north of the city and connects the San Francisco Bay to the Sacramento and San Joaquin rivers.
+Pittsburg shares a border with the unincorporated community of Bay Point, California, to the west, the city of Concord, California, to the southwest and Antioch, California, to the east.
+Suisun Bay is directly north of the city and connects San Francisco Bay to the Sacramento and San Joaquin rivers.

 Climate

 Pittsburg experiences a hot summer Mediterranean climate (Köppen climate classification Csa) bordering on the Semi-arid climate because of the Mt.
 Diablo rain shadow in East Contra Costa County.